alros/rag-python/README.md

 ollama pull llama2
 ```

-Run it
+Run it:

 ```shell
 ollama serve
 ollama run llama2
 ```

-That should open an interactive shell to chat with Llama2
+That should open an interactive shell to chat with Llama2.

 ## Experiments